yannlemos/yannlemos.com/content/about.md

 • Running a [Youtube channel](https://www.youtube.com/@yannlemos) in portuguese to share my learnings from years working as an indie developer and content about Godot.

-• Mentoring indie game developers all over the world through my [Patreon](https://www.patreon.com/yannlemos_).
+• Mentoring game developers from all over the world through my [Patreon](https://www.patreon.com/yannlemos_).

 ### Awards
 <br>